|

 The

 hood and look inside.
-By the end of the semester, the students
+By the end of the semester, students will understand interactive applications, realistic rendering, and 3D viewing.

 CSE